 The active pharmaceutical ingredients, or API, used in our product candidates are supplied to us from single-source suppliers.
 Our ability to successfully develop our product candidates, and to ultimately supply our commercial products in quantities sufficient to meet the market demand, depends in part on our ability to obtain the API for these products in accordance with regulatory requirements and in sufficient quantities for clinical testing and commercialization.
 We do not currently have arrangements in place for a redundant or second-source supply of any such API in the event any of our current suppliers of such API cease their operations for any reason.
 We are also unable to predict how changing global and macroeconomic conditions such as public health crises, the war in Ukraine, the state of war between Hamas and Israel (such as the potential impact on our international operations because our distributor outside the US and Western Europe has significant exposure in the region), global geopolitical tension and rising inflation will affect our third- party suppliers and manufacturers.
-Any negative impact of such matters on our results of operations or financial condition.
+Any negative impact of such matters on our third-party suppliers and manufacturers may also have an adverse impact on our results of operations or financial condition.